 PLAN YOUR VOTE: Voting Absentee

 There are many ways to vote in the upcoming election.
-Voting by an absentee ballot is a great way for people to vote from the safety of their own homes, especially during these unusual times.
+Voting by an absentee ballot is a great way for people to vote from their own homes.
 An absentee ballot (or “mail-in voting”) allows you to mail in your ballot before Election Day so you don’t have to be physically present to vote.
-Absentee ballot applications are due by noon, 3 days before Election Day.
+Absentee ballot applications are due by noon, 7 days before Election Day.

 How do I request an absentee ballot?